Acciona targets valuation of $10.5 billion for its energy unit

 In the 2021 ranking of major IPOs in Europe, this would still come close to the 7.6 billion pounds ($10.58 billion) valuation achieved by British online food company Deliveroo, and below the 12.1 billion euros by Vodafone’s infrastructure unit Vantage Towers.

-The bookrunners also said the company was expected to offer up to 15% of the company, plus 15% of the over-allotment option, listing up to 17.25%.

-This would also be down from initial plans to list up to 25% of the energy unit, plus 15% of the greenshoe option, which would have meant listing up to 28.75% of Acciona Energia.

-Acciona Energia books are expected to close at 2 p.m.
-Madrid time (1200 GMT) on Tuesday, before its planned listing on the Madrid stock market on July 1.
+Acciona Energia is expected to start listing on the Madrid stock market on July 1.

 ($1 = 0.8400 euros)

-Reporting by Arno Schuetze, Jesús Aguado and Inti Landauro; editing by David Evans
+Reporting by Arno Schuetze, Jesús Aguado and Inti Landauro; additional reporting by Victoria Waldersee; editing by David Evans and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.